SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-ui.md

 A second key feature is that the UI integration also allows your end users to accept or discard the generated pages:

 ![page transformation feedback](media/modernize/pagetransformation_ui_2.png)

-> [!IMPORTANT]
-> The SharePoint Page Transformation UI is continuously evolving, checkout [the sp-dev-modernization GitHub repository](https://github.com/SharePoint/sp-dev-modernization/tree/dev) to stay up to date on the latest changes.
-If you encounter problems please file an issue in the [PnP sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).

 ## Installing the Page Transformation UI in your tenant